Brand Focus: Daystate

 PCP Power

 PCP airguns are very similar to Co2 guns in that the air is held in a reservoir, and then released through a hammer and valve system.
-Examples include the Walther Rotex RM8 and the BSA Scorpion SE.
+Examples include the Walther Rotex RM8 and the BSA Scorpion.
 The difference between CO2 and air is the compressed air is held at a much higher pressure than the Co2 is.
 Co2 on average is around 800 PSI, whereas PCP Rifles work on around 2900 PSI, so more than 3 times the pressure!
 This massive increase in pressure means that the compressed air gives the pellet a very quick push, opposed to Co2 providing a very slow push which in turn leads to better shot to shot consistency and accuracy.

 daystate-pulsar-synthetic-7914